MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 This article describes how to configure and install the Azure Information Protection unified labeling, on-premises scanner.

 > [!TIP]
-> While most customers will perform these procedures in the **Azure Information Protection** area of the Azure portal, you may need to work in PowerShell only.
+> While most customers will perform these procedures in the **Azure Information Protection** area of the Azure portal or the information protection scanner area of the Purview compliance portal, you may need to work in PowerShell only.
 >
-> For example, if you are working in an environment without access to the Azure portal, such as [Azure China 21Vianet scanner servers](/microsoft-365/admin/services-in-china/parity-between-azure-information-protection#manage-azure-information-protection-content-scan-jobs), follow the instructions in [Use PowerShell to configure the scanner](#use-powershell-to-configure-the-scanner).
+> For example, if you are working in an environment without access to the Azure portal or Purview compliance portal, such as [Azure China 21Vianet scanner servers](/microsoft-365/admin/services-in-china/parity-between-azure-information-protection#manage-azure-information-protection-content-scan-jobs), follow the instructions in [Use PowerShell to configure the scanner](#use-powershell-to-configure-the-scanner).
 >

 ## Overview